By David Hudnall, DMD

 - Intense or worsening pain

-- Ongoing soreness around an implant that doesn’t resolve
+- Ongoing soreness around an implant that doesn’t resolve within a few days

-- Swelling that becomes worse with time
+- Swelling that worsens with time

-- Inflamed gum tissue
+- Red, puffy, or inflamed gum tissue

 Tips for Recovery After Dental Implants